-In table 4, using Hermes-FT to extract and structure the biomarkers in DNF yielded unexpected results: a decrease in inclusion biomarkers' performance with an F2 score of 0.85, alongside a marginal increase in extraction of exclusion biomarkers with an F2 score of 0.86 for inclusion biomarkers and 0.94 for exclusion biomarkers.
+In Table 4, using Hermes-FT to extract and structure the biomarkers in DNF yielded unexpected results: a decrease in inclusion biomarkers' performance with an F2 score of 0.85, alongside a marginal increase in extraction of exclusion biomarkers with an F2 score of 0.67.
+Hermes-FTsynth resulted in the overall best performance with an F2 score of 0.86 for inclusion biomarkers and 0.94 for exclusion biomarkers.